Teratoma

 • Slightly elevated levels of tumor marker AFP (alpha-fetoprotein).

-In some instances, ovarian teratomas may be accompanied by NMDA encephalitis — a rare condition that can lead to severe headaches, confusion and psychosis.
+In some instances, ovarian teratomas may occur alongside NMDA encephalitis — a rare condition that can lead to severe headachesconfusion and psychosis.

-The primary symptom of testicular teratoma is a lump or swelling in the testicle.
-In some cases, people with testicular teratoma may not show any symptoms.
+In some cases, people with testicular teratomas may not show any symptoms.

 Diagnosis and Tests

-If your healthcare provider suspects that you have a teratoma, they will perform a physical examination and ask you questions about your symptoms and medical history.
-They may also order tests, including:
+A healthcare provider will do a physical examination and ask about your symptoms and medical history.
+They may also recommend tests to confirm a diagnosis.

-With the development of imaging technology, healthcare providers can sometimes diagnose a teratoma in the fetal stage of development.
+With the development of imaging technology, healthcare providers can sometimes diagnose a teratoma during pregnancy.

 Management and Treatment